These aren't just campaign promises - they're commitments born from years of experience working in and organizing around our parks.

 Youth and Working Families:

-MPRB is the largest youth employer in the city, and working families depend on Rec Plus and affordable childcare options to live balanced lives.
-I’ll advocate for investments in youth programming and strong employment pathways so our kids are in our parks building healthy habits, community connections, and gaining experience in public service.
+MPRB is the largest youth employer in the city, but we also need to be the BEST employer of youth!
+I’ll advocate for strong employment pathways and frontline worker retention so our kids are in our parks building healthy habits, community connections, and experience in public service.

-As a democratic socialist I also see the value in keeping public assets in public hands.
+As a democratic socialist, I also see the value in keeping public assets in public hands.
 I will work to save public playgrounds from removal and be at the table with MPS and the Department of Public Works to find solutions when their play spaces fall into disrepair.

 It is critical, now more than ever, for us to find partnerships between the parks, schools, and city if we want young families to thrive in Minneapolis.